 What to use: Cabot’s Natural Decking Oil

-How it works: Oil-based decking oils work by leaving a slight film on top of the timber which protects your deck from UV rays and water.
-Cabot’s Natural Decking Oil has everything you need to nourish and protect your timber, leaving a lovely semi-transparent, matte finish.
+How it works: Oil-based timber oils work by leaving a slight film on top of the timber which protects your deck from UV rays and water.
+Cabot’s Natural Decking Oil has everything you need to nourish and protect your timber, leaving a lovely semi-transparent, matt finish.

 Depending on your project, You might also need: